open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 #### 1.3 Activate the virtual environment

-Run the following command to activate the virtual environment.&#x20;
+Run the following command to activate the virtual environment.

 ```bash
 source env/bin/activate